hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

 # Optimizing Inventory Management through Product Classification with K-MEANS, K-MEANS++, and K-MEDOIDS 📊📈

 ## Introduction
-This project aims to analyze and optimize inventory management using clustering algorithms.
-The following sections provide an overview of the documents and files included in the project.
+This project analyzes and optimizes inventory management using machine learning clustering algorithms such as K-Means, K-Means++, and K-Medoids.
+The goal is to improve inventory turnover and reduce excess stock through data-driven insights.

 ## Contents

 1. **Source Code**
    - **Python**: The source code for data analysis and machine learning models is implemented in Python.
 This includes notebooks and scripts for data preprocessing, clustering algorithms (K-Means, K-Means++, K-Medoids), and visualization.
      - **Files:**
-       - `fullcode.ipynb`: Contains the complete Python code for exploratory data analysis, determining the optimal number of clusters, standard K-Means clustering, K-Means++ clustering, K-Medoids clustering, and evaluating the clustering performance.
+       - `fullcode.ipynb`: Contains the complete Python code for exploratory data analysis, data pre-processing, determining the optimal number of clusters, standard K-Means clustering, K-Means++ clustering, K-Medoids clustering, and evaluating the clustering performance.

 2. **Power BI Files**
    - **Files:**